Haringey Archive and Local History

 - Photographs, postcards and prints illustrating Haringey’s past

-Selected lists of our archive collections are available on the Access to Archives (A2A) website (external link).
+Selected lists of our archive collections are available on Discovery: The National Archives website (external link).

-If you have documents you feel might be of interest for historical reasons, please feel free to contact the Archivist or the Curator at the address given below.
+If you have documents you feel might be of interest for historical reasons, please feel free to contact the Archivist at the address given below.
 Records are held in protected rooms in carefully monitored atmospheric conditions to assist conservation for the future.

 The Freedom of Information Act 2000 creates a general public right of access to information held by public authorities.
 Access is subject to a number and variety of exemptions.
 Personal information is one of the exemptions covered by the Data Protection Act 1998.